seirene/gettingandcleaningdata/README.md

 More information on the data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 After running the script, summarized data will be stored in a variable named datasummary.
 Head of the summary will be printed.
+The summary data consists of the averages of given mean and standard deviation variables grouped by each activity and each subject.
+The data is calculated based on both train and test data.